TonGarcia/DeFi_Marketplace/README.md

     '10000000000000000000000000'
 ```

-Deploying a CToken from Source
+Deploying a NToken from Source
 ------------------------------

 Note: you will need to set `~/.ethereum/<network>` with your private key or assign your private key to the environment variable `ACCOUNT`.

 Note: for all sections including Etherscan verification, you must set the `ETHERSCAN_API_KEY` to a valid API Key from [Etherscan](https://etherscan.io/apis).

-To deploy a new cToken, you can run the `token:deploy`. command, as follows.
+To deploy a new nToken, you can run the `token:deploy`. command, as follows.
 If you set `VERIFY=true`, the script will verify the token on Etherscan as well.
 The JSON here is the token config JSON, which should be specific to the token you wish to list.

 ```bash
 npx saddle -n rinkeby script token:deploy '{